edpackard/checkout-java/README.md

 ### Bonus points

-If you've gotten this far, well done!
+If you've gotten the test running, well done!
 But if that was a bit too easy, here are a few enhancements you might want to consider:

-* The Checkout class allows you to add item ids to the basket individually, but the original problem definition shows an example where a list of items is accepted.
-So add another method that takes a collection of items ids and adds them all to the basket.
-* You could also make the method accept a variable number of arguments -- see [Java varargs](https://www.baeldung.com/java-varargs) for more details.
 * We hardcoded the list of available products in CheckoutImpl.
 Make it instead so that these are defined by the code which creates instances of this class -- either pass them in via a constructor, or by additional method calls.
 * Checkout is a Java interface, but its implementation is a Java class.
 We could also define an interface for the Item class -- this would allow us to define other kinds of items in the future with additional fields.
 * The CheckoutImpl#getTotal method computes the total each time you call it.
 Make it save the total to a new field the first time, then just return that field every time it is called afterwards.